ben-borchard/hedgehogsolver/README.md

-#hedgehog solver
+# Hedgehog Solver

-Solves the hedgehog logic puzzle in orchard mode (4 zones - hedgehog can move both ways)
+Solves the hedgehog logic puzzle in orchard mode (4 zones - hedgehog can move clockwise or counter-clockwise)

 Will add more modes soon.